| Fighting To WinThe Ontario Coalition Against Poverty

 percent of Canada's population, Ontario plays a major role in setting

+the agenda for the whole country.
 Harris's government has slashed social services and called for tough-on-crime

 policies, as well as targeting immigrants for arrest and deportation,